Running the Tiree Ultra

 Essentially you’re going to be following the coastline round the entire island.
 There is a navigation element to this, but it’s not there to catch you out.
 You’ll be running across sandy beaches, along gravel tracks, grassy dunes, sheep tracks, a few bogs and some rocky outcrops.
 There’s a few hills but nothing serious.
 It’s a really enjoyable course.
 Varied and incredibly scenic.

-Details below from the 2017 event, the course remains unchanged, but any updates will be posted here and on the Facebook page.
+Details of the current course are below and any updates will be posted here and on the Facebook page.

 So keeping the sea on the left and checking in at all the checkpoints you cant really go too far wrong.
 But you will need a map, and you will need to use it.
 Route markers will guide you in the right direction and each checkpoint will be clearly marked in your briefing notes.
 This is not orienteering, it’s an ultramarathon.
 But Tiree is a very open island, and we want to retain that sense of adventure.
 So be prepared to explore!